Gianlucca123/Vision-LLM-MINA/custom_evaluation/code/models/downloadModels/README.md

 ## Instructions

 1. **Install Requirements**
    Before proceeding, ensure that all required dependencies are installed.
-You can do this by running:
+You can do this by running this command in the `custom_evaluation/` repository :
    ```bash
    pip install -r requirements.txt
    ```